 Look for the flocks of swift-flying snow pigeons and gliding pairs of Himalayan griffons.
 Within the forest along the trek to Rara Lake, it is entirely possible to catch sight of Nepal’s national bird, the Impeyan Pleasant (locally Danphe).
-Excellent places to spot blue sheep include the danger Kangmara trail.
-Moreover, one is likely to experience the vast array of wildlife inhabiting the region, including Blue Sheep, Mountain Goat, Jackal, Wolf and the legendary Snow Leopard.
+Great places to spot blue sheep include the danger Kangmara trail.
+Moreover, one is likely to experience the vast array of wildlife inhabiting the region, including Blue Sheep, Mountain Goat, Jackal, Wolf, and the legendary Snow Leopard.

-The Western region is the habitat of herbal land, unspoiled trans-Himalayan culture, Buddhist monuments; unique human civilisation at high altitude and is worth a visit.
+The Western region is the habitat of herbal land, unspoiled trans-Himalayan culture, Buddhist monuments; unique human civilization at high altitude and is worth a visit.
 With language and traditions quite different from the rest of the country,

 Trek to Kanchenjunga clocks in as the world’s third-highest peak at 8586 m.
 Further west, mighty Makalu (8463m) comes at number five.
 The foothills of these Himalayan giants passes through the remote country that provides a flashback to what the most country have like when explorers such as Edmund Hillary made the first ascents in the 1950s.
 Trekking trails in Easter in Nepal follow a series of melt Water Rivers and streams, passing through a fascinating variety of landscapes – terraced rice fields, dense rhododendron forests, rolling alpine meadows and the desolate lunar landscape of the high Himalaya.